turing-machines/BMC-Firmware/README.md

-Start the devcontainer, after the workspace is up and running you can start your development or build the firmware using either the scripts from the script directory or the provided `git` aliasses.
+Start the devcontainer, after the workspace is up and running you can start your development or build the firmware using either the scripts from the script directory or the provided `git` aliases.
 MacOS uses APFS which is a case-insensitive filesystem, this causes build problems.
 For this reason the workspace directory `/work` of the devcontainer is a docker volume which bypasses the filesystem restriction.
 The repository on the host is mounted in the devcontainer in the `/mnt` directory.